 From that moment on, he used the same technique to make another batch of “vinegar.”
 The shopkeeper not only made money but drank the juice of the vinegar and ate the SCOBY like a salad with dressing (涼拌).
 He became a local celebrity known as the “Long Life Expert.”
 After he died at the ripe old age of more than 70 years old, his mysterious treasure was shared with the world and made public.
 From that time on, it has been handed down for all to use.

-Perhaps, this is what has been called the origins of the “Sea Treasure”.
-Still to this day families in the Bohai district use this ancient technique to ferment their own “vinegar” using their white “vinegar moth” (醋蛾子) (meaning SCOBY).
-There are also old people who eat the sticky culture in order to alleviate stomach problems and find they also get a burst of energy.
-Currently, there are studies being conducted in Japan on China’s many longevity increasing foods including the Sea Treasure Bacteria.
+Perhaps, this is what has been called the origins of the “Sea Treasure.”
+To this day, families in the Bohai district use this ancient technique.
+They ferment their own “vinegar” using their white “vinegar moth” (醋蛾子) (meaning SCOBY).
+There are also old people who eat the SCOBY to sooth stomach problems.
+Not to mention they claim a burst of energy.
+Currently, there are studies being conducted in Japan on China’s many longevity increasing foods, including the Sea Treasure Bacteria!

 We hope you enjoyed this story about the origins of Kombucha.
 Perhaps you have heard that Doctor Kombu developed it for the Qin Dynasty Emperor or that it came from Egypt or that our UFO friends have brought it to Earth to help us.
 Whether these legends are true or not, it seems this amazing elixir has been around for thousands of years and helped many people achieve longevity, energy and balance in their lives.

 Read more about The Origins and Legends of Kombucha Here